 Systemic Enzyme Therapy can help the body break down scar tissue that impedes pregnancy.
-With a regimen that includes this type of therapy, there is a much better chance of fallopian tube recovery and fertility restoration.
+With this type of therapy regimen there is a much better chance of fallopian tube recovery and fertility restoration.

 Depending on how severe the scaring, our clients have seen great results beginning at 3 months of use, sometimes sooner.
 It will be different for every person, depending on the amount of scar tissue present.